 We don't have any organized activities or a play area, unfortunately.
 Our focus is on our fruit and our growing practices.
 We do have a short nature trail that winds through part of our wetland, and you may visit our sheep (they are friendly!).
 There are many great agri-entertainment farms in the area if you are looking for more.
 Feel free to contact us if you want recommendations.

-PYO is finished for 2016, and we are closed for the season.
-We expect our first PYO apples to be available around Labor Day weekend, 2017.
+PYO is finished for 2017.
+We expect our first PYO apples to be available again around Labor Day weekend, 2018.

 We try to make directions as clear as possible with row numbers, names on the rows, and color-coded ribbons on each tree.
 If you accidentally pick an apple that is not available for PYO, you will still have to pay for them.
 In some cases you must pay the already-picked price.
 We are unable to use apples that are picked by PYO customers.